usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Guidance.md

 **Instructions to facilitators:**

 - Host 15–20 minute team presentations.
-- In this final phase, each team will give a 10–15 minute presentation, not to pitch a solution, but to reflect on what you’ve learned across the whole capstone experience.
+- In this final phase, each team will give a 10–15 minute presentation, not to pitch a solution, but to reflect on what you’ve learned across the whole LDA experience.
 - Use this as a chance to talk honestly about challenges, growth, and surprises.

 Each team presentation should include:

-- Capstone Highlights
+- LDA Highlights
   - Quick recap of your case study submission (1–2 minutes).
   - The aspect of your work you’re most proud of.
 - Feedback Received